 Writing for Londonist opened so many doors for me.
 I cannot imagine how else I could have managed the journey from management consultant to project manager to programme office consultant to my current employment as a writer and editor for eBay UK, where I do a job I love (and do bloody well, I might add), at a company I admire, for a management team I respect, with people with whom I have a stupid amount in common, and for a decent salary.

 My job with eBay is why I have to give up writing for Londonist, in a final straw kind of way.
-My output had all but slowed to a trickle anyway, but with a demanding day job where I’m actually kept busy, and a demanding life as a new father, I no longer have the time to research and write up stories maintaining the quality levels I’d have liked.
+My output had all but slowed to a trickle anyway, but with a demanding day job where I’m actually kept busy ((Those who know me well will know how underemployed I’ve been in certain previous jobs)), and a demanding life as a new father, I no longer have the time to research and write up stories maintaining the quality levels I’d have liked.

 There’s still a little part of me that can’t help wanting to set down my thoughts for public consumption (whether or not the public will consume them is another matter), so this is my attempt at a blog that will be of interest to a wider audience than the family and friends that make up the readership of my family blog.